So, after I quit my job, the next logical thing to do was of course to order a pair of overpriced handmade Swedish clogs!

 If I were to find pair of Swedish Hasbeens at very deep discount on a third party site with a decent return policy, or with a Swedish Hasbeens promo discount code for like 70% off and free shipping, I might be tempted to order.
 But there’s no way I’d buy another pair at full or regular sale price directly from Swedish Hasbeens in this lifetime.

 I really love the style of these shoes, so I’ve been looking for a Swedish Hasbeens alternative, and came across Lotta From Stockholm.
 Lotta From Stockholm clogs are less than half the price of Swedish Hasbeens, and almost as cute.
-I’m going to see if I can try some on when we’re in London in a couple of weeks.
+I’m going to see if I can try some on when I’m in London in a couple of weeks.

 If you’ve got money to burn, are a masochist, or have extra thick skin on your feet and ankles, Swedish Hasbeens might be the shoes for you.
 Otherwise, put your credit card away… there are better ways to spend €200.